-Make it a complete spread with chili toppings like cheese, sour cream, jalapeños, diced scallions and tortilla chips — or my favorite, Mexican Cornbread.
+Make it a complete spread with chili toppings like cheese, sour cream, jalapeños, diced scallions and tortilla chips.
+Or, serve it with a side of my favorite, Mexican Cornbread.

 What’s a Super Bowl party without a big pot of chili, right?
 With the big game right around the corner, if you’re looking for a delicious thick and meaty chili recipe, look no further!

 A surprise ingredient, the brine from a jar of pickled jalapeños, adds the acidity needed to perk up the flavors in this beefy chili, while a tablespoon of brown sugar balances it all out.